Manifolds.jl: An Extensible Julia Framework for Data Analysis on Manifolds: Manifolds

 \subsection{Example: the two-dimensional unit sphere}

 The unit sphere in the three-dimensional Euclidean space, denoted $\Sn{2}$, is an intuitive example of a Riemannian manifold.
-Points on the unit sphere have unit norm.
+Points $p\in \Sn{2}$ on the unit sphere have unit norm $\lVert p \rVert_2 = 1$.
 Adding (or subtracting) two of these points yields a point with a non-unit norm, which therefore does not belong to $\Sn{2}$.
-However, there is an intuitive way of reinterpreting subtraction that makes an analogous operation on the sphere possible.
+However, there is an intuitive way of reinterpreting addition and subtraction that makes an analogous operation on the sphere possible.

 We can interpret the difference $y-x$ between two points $x,y \in \Rn{3}$ as a vector starting from $x$ and pointing to $y$.
-Multiplying such a vector by a scalar and adding it to $x$ defines a set of points on a straight line passing through $x$ and $y$.
-This line segment joining $x$ and $y$ is the geodesic on $\Rn{3}$.
+Multiplying such a vector by a scalar and adding it to $x$ defines a set of points on a straight line passing through $x$ and $y$, i.\,e.\ $t \mapsto x+t(y-x)$.
+This line segment joining $x$ and $y$ is the shortest connecting curve on $\Rn{3}$ called a shortest geodesic $\gamma_{x;y}(t)$ on $\Rn{3}$.
 On $\Sn{2}$, the shortest geodesic is no longer a line segment but is instead a shortest great arc passing through points $p,q \in \Sn{2}$.
 For any two non-opposing points, the intersection of their common plane through the origin with the sphere yields two geodesics, one shorter than the other.
 We call this shorter great arc the shortest geodesic.
-For two opposing points $p,-p \in \Sn{2}$, all great arcs that join the two points are half-circles; they are therefore joined by infinite shortest geodesics.
+For two opposing points $p,-p \in \Sn{2}$, all great arcs that join the two points are half-circles; they are therefore joined by infinitely many shortest geodesics $\gamma_{p;-p}$.
 We can measure the distance $d_{\Sn{2}}(p, q)$ between the points $p$ and $q$ as the length of a shortest geodesic, depicted as the blue curve in Figure~\ref{fig:sphere}.

-If we draw a vector $X$ tangent to the sphere at a point $p$, that is, tangent to some geodesic passing through $p$, this vector is in the tangent plane to $\Sn{2}$ at $p$.
-If we choose $X$ so that the motion along the shortest geodesic in the direction of $X$ after a unit of time arrives at point $q$, then the logarithmic map $X = \log_pq$ computes $X$ from $p$ and $q$.
-The inverse function that takes a tangent vector $X$ at a point $p$ and tells at which point the vector is pointing is called the exponential map and is denoted $q = \exp_pX$.